netlify/netlify-cms-www/README.md

 # Former home of NetlifyCMS.org

-We've move all website development into a subdirectory of the netlify-cms repo:
+We've moved all website development into a subdirectory of the netlify-cms repo:

 https://github.com/netlify/netlify-cms/tree/master/website